mrsh3ll/masscan.github.io/_posts/2020-01-06-ioswithburp.md

 comments: true
 ---

-Hey guys to day i will show you how to intercept http/https traffic from iOS applications using tool called Burpsuite.
+Hey guys today i will show you how to intercept http/https traffic from iOS applications using tool called Burpsuite.

 First of all ensure that your system and iOS device are on the same network.